immcantation/dowser/docs/vignettes/Measurable-Evolution.md

 ## Plot trees

 Plotting trees with time values on the tips is simple.
 Just specify the time column as the `tips` value in `plotTrees`.
-This is detailed in the [Plotting Trees Vignette](Plotting-Trees-Vignette.md) There are many ways to customize these plots, personally, I (Ken) typically use the following options for visualizing longitudinal data:
+This is detailed in the [Plotting Trees Vignette](Plotting-Trees-Vignette.md).
+There are many ways to customize these plots.
+Personally, I (Ken) typically use the following options for visualizing longitudinal data:

 ```r